Discover more from Risk & Progress

 Patents can also perversely incentivize duplicative research, as competitors attempt to “patent around” existing patents to avoid paying royalties.
 This creates immense waste in research and development dollars.
 Worse still, patent “trolls” hold patents, not in the name of innovation, but by exploiting ambiguity and the high cost of litigation to extract money from the innovators themselves.

-Additionally, patents largely lockout follow-on innovation.
+Additionally, patents can lockout follow-on innovation.
 With monopoly pricing, the cost to buy or license a patent is such that most cannot afford to do so.
 As a consequence, would-be innovators, ready to improve upon an idea, remain on the sidelines for years, if not decades, until the idea enters the public domain.

 What are the Alternatives?